 Small business website design projects can be stressful but can also be a lot of fun.
 It’s exciting to see the whole thing come together, especially for the first time.
 Redesigns will breathe new life into a business and will often ramp up sales, even in a down economy.

 A few final small business website design tips:

 - Keep your design flexible enough so that you can add and change content later.

 - Include a plan for website maintenance and regular updates.
 If your budget allows, consider hiring a website manager.

-- Make sure the site is thoroughly tested on various operating systems and browsers to ensure full functionality.
+- Make sure the site is thoroughly tested on various devices (screen sizes) and browsers to ensure full functionality.

 Buzz Pro Studio provides website design services for small businesses.
 All projects are tailored to your business needs and specifications.
 For more information or to get a no-obligation quote, contact me.